 The fourth tip should be obvious, but it is amazing how often junior associates fail to follow it: Be easy to manage.
 Show up on time for your meetings.
 Submit your projects by the deadline (or give early notice that you will need more time).
 On longer projects, regularly report your progress in a concise manner.
 When you run into a barrier, try to solve it yourself before involving the partner.

-Seventh—and this is a big one—maintain your integrity.
+This is a big one.
 This means don’t claim credit that belongs to others; give credit where credit is due.
 Stay out of silly disputes with your colleagues or opposing counsel.
 Be honest about what you have done and have not done.